balanceTWK/ydlidar_ros/README.md

 1. Run YDLIDAR node and view in the rviz
 ------------------------------------------------------------
-roslaunch ydlidar lidar_view.launch
+roslaunch ydlidar_ros lidar_view.launch

 You should see YDLIDAR's scan result in the rviz.

 2. Run YDLIDAR node and view using test application
 ------------------------------------------------------------
-roslaunch ydlidar lidar.launch
+roslaunch ydlidar_ros lidar.launch

-rosrun ydlidar ydlidar_client
+rosrun ydlidar_ros ydlidar_client

 You should see YDLIDAR's scan result in the console